 List everything you need to do before getting started.
 Then, add details like due dates, task owners, status, or links to relevant files.
 If this is a new kind of project for your team, add in a little buffer time for any unplanned for steps or glitches.

 Organize everything in a shareable plan.
-Whether you use a simple list or calendar, or something more visual like a timeline or kanban boards, you’ll want to organize your plan so it’s easy for anyone to see who’s doing what by when.
+Whether you use a simple list or calendar, or something more visual like a timeline or Kanban boards, you’ll want to organize your plan so it’s easy for anyone to see who’s doing what by when.
 Then, circulate it among your stakeholders to get everyone on the same page.

 Turn repeatable projects into a template.
-If this is a project you’ll run over and over, create template that you can iterate on to save time in the planning phase next time around.
+If this is a project you’ll run over and over, create a template that you can iterate on to save time in the planning phase next time around.

 Once the prep work is done, it’s on to the actual management part of project management.
-However, without a clear owner of the project to take your team to the finish line, it’s all too easy for teammates to drop tasks, forget details, or not know who to go to with questions.Read: How to effectively manage your team’s workload
+However, without a clear project owner to help your team across the finish line, it’s all too easy for teammates to drop tasks, forget details, or not know who to go to with questions.Read: How to effectively manage your team’s workload

 While companies with a formal project management function will have a Project Manager to make sure project plans are going according to, well, plan, those without one often let these responsibilities fall on the person leading or initiating the project.
 For example, if you’re an editor publishing a new series of articles, a developer orchestrating a website migration, or an account manager updating their client reporting systems, you’re also likely the one coordinating all the moving pieces of your project.